Nasir Jamshed has history of alleged cheating

 -

-Nasir Jamshed has history of alleged cheatingBy Sabir ShahFebruary 16, 2017Print : Islamabad
+Nasir Jamshed has history of alleged cheatingBy Sabir ShahFebruary 16, 2017Print : Lahore

 Arrested Tuesday in Britain by National Crime Agency over embarrassing match-fixing allegations and later released on bail, the recently suspended Pakistani cricketer, Nasir Jamshed, is seemingly a habitual offender with a tainted past, research shows.